Daembius/HelloWorld/README.md

 I am a property developper now learning to code in order to become a full-stack web developer.

 ## My Hobbies
 I like bicycling.
+I'm also interested in education and prehistory.

 ## My favorite books
-Here are some f my favorite books:
+Here are some of my favorite books:
 ### The Master and Marguerita
 ### The Abyss (l'Œuvre au noir)
 ### The Leopard (Il Gattopardo)